Transcending Time: The Generationless Magic of Audemars Piguet

 A cornerstone of the “Holy Trinity” of Swiss watchmakers, Audemars Piguet is rivaled by a rare few (specifically, Patek Philippe and Vacheron Constantin) as one of the original and truly enduring luxury watch brands.

-With a centuries-old heritage rooted in the art of clockmaking (and it’s eventual evolution into royal pocket watches), the science and craftsmanship behind these timepieces was once reserved only for royalty, and to this day, requires an extensive apprenticeship to learn.
+With a centuries-old heritage rooted in the art of clockmaking (and its eventual evolution into royal pocket watches), the science and craftsmanship behind these timepieces were once reserved only for royalty, and to this day, requires an extensive apprenticeship to learn.
 In this case, the beauty — and the value — truly is in the details.

 Thanks to brands like Audemars Piguet, such chivalry still exists, celebrated today in the form of advanced technical capabilities and exquisitely hand-finished movements.